djeada/Statistics-Notes/notes/time_series_analysis/autocorrelation_function.md

 The **Autocorrelation Function (ACF) plot**, or **Correlogram**, is a useful tool for understanding the structure of time series data.
 In Python, you can generate and interpret the ACF plot using libraries like `statsmodels` and `matplotlib`.
 The ACF plot helps identify significant correlations at different lags and reveals patterns in the data.

+e ACF plot can provide answers to the following questions:

+    Is the observed time series white noise / random?
+    Is an observation related to an adjacent observation, an observation twice-removed, and so on?
+    Can the observed time series be modeled with an MA model?
+If yes, what is the order?

 Key Points for Interpreting the ACF Plot

 1. If the ACF values decrease slowly over many lags, this suggests the presence of a **trend** in the data.